Satisfactory Academic Progress

 Appealing Financial Aid Suspension:

-If the appeal is denied, a student can be reinstated to financial aid once they raise their GPA either at SNU or another university.
+If the appeal is denied, a student can be reinstated to financial aid once they raise their GPA or completion percentage either at SNU or another university.